 There are two Norwegian languages - Bokmal and Nynorsk.
 Bokmal is used by the majority of the population and is the major language for business.

 When applying for work in Norway, you may use either Norwegian or English, depending on the company and your fluency.
-Foreign work seekers are expected to have at least a basic understanding of Norwegian language because knowledge of Norwegian is consider necessary to cope with daily office life and life outside work.
+Foreign work-seekers are expected to have at least a basic understanding of Norwegian language because knowledge of Norwegian is considered necessary to cope with daily office life and life outside work.

 The job skills shortages in Norway have made it necessary to recruit health-care workers, construction workers and engineers from other European Economic Agreement countries.

 Most Norwegians speak and understand English.
 English is accepted in business.
 Not reading and writing Norwegian will not necessarily hurt you.
 Keep one thing in mind - municipalities offer free Norwegian language classes for those who have received work offers.

 Many people believe that having studied the foreign language at school or college means you are able to speak that language – but do not be mistaken.
 Having to convince your boss or pass an interview in language that is not your native tongue could prove a lot more difficult than you might expect.